Towards Logarithmic GLSM: The r-spin case: Introduction

 A \emph{stable log map} to a separated log Deligne--Mumford stack $Y$ is a morphism of log stacks $f \colon \cC \to Y$ over a log scheme $S$ where $\cC \to S$ is a \emph{twisted log curve} and the underlying twisted map $\underline{f}$ obtained by removing log structures is stable in the usual sense.
 For our purpose, we will only consider the case that $\cM_Y$ is of \emph{Deligne--Faltings type of rank one}.
 This amounts to saying that the logarithmic boundary of $Y$ is a Cartier divisor, see Section \ref{sss:rank-one}.

-The central object of log maps is the stack $\scrM(Y,\beta)$ parameterizing stable log maps to $Y$ with a given collection of discrete data $\beta$ (Section \ref{sss:log-moduli-set-up}).
+The central object of log maps is the stack $\scrM(Y,\beta)$ parameterizing stable log maps to $Y$ with a given collection of discrete data $\beta$ (Section \ref{ss:log-moduli}).
 The case where $Y$ is a log scheme has been developed in \cite{AC14, Ch14, GS13}.
 The same method applies to the case of log Deligne--Mumford targets.
-Due to a lack of references, in Section \ref{sec:logmap} we record a proof of algebraicity of $\scrM(Y,\beta)$ together with many useful properties needed in our construction.
+Due to a lack of references, in Section \ref{sec:logmap} we collect results of stable log maps with Deligne--Mumford targets needed in our construction.